-Student teaching is required in all programs.
-This is the candidate's opportunity to assume all the roles and responsibilities of a teacher.
-Since this experience is critical to the candidate's development as a teacher, certain expectations have been developed to assist them to devote their full attention to the teaching assignment and to secure the highest recommendation.
+Student teaching is required in all licensure programs.
+This is the candidate's opportunity to assume all the roles and responsibilities of a licensed teacher.
+This experience is critical to the candidate's development as a teacher and certain expectations are in place to help teacher candidates meet their students' needs and to secure the highest recommendation upon graduation.